 Be sure to talk to your healthcare provider about all your breastfeeding questions.

-If a male takes ciprofloxacin, could it affect fertility or increase the chance of birth defects?
+If a man takes ciprofloxacin, could it affect his fertility or increase the chance of birth defects?

-Studies have not been done to see if taking ciprofloxacin could affect male fertility (ability to get partner pregnant) or increase the chance of birth defects above the background risk.
+Studies have not been done to see if taking ciprofloxacin could affect men’s fertility (ability to get a woman pregnant) or increase the chance of birth defects.
 In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here to view references.